automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Yamaceratops.md

 # Yamaceratops
-## Description: No, it didn't have a sweet potato for a head.
+## No, it didn't have a sweet potato for a head.